Search engine optimization: Relationship between Google and SEO industry

 In 2007, Google announced a campaign against paid links that transfer PageRank.
 On June 15, 2009, Google disclosed that they had taken measures to mitigate the effects of PageRank sculpting by use of the nofollow attribute on links.
-Matt Cutts, a well-known software engineer at Google, announced that Google Bot would no longer treat any no follow links, in the same way, to prevent SEO service providers from using nofollow for PageRank sculpting.
-As a result of this change, the usage of nofollow led to evaporation of PageRank.
-In order to avoid the above, SEO engineers developed alternative techniques that replace nofollowed tags with obfuscated JavaScript and thus permit PageRank sculpting.
+Matt Cutts, a well-known software engineer at Google, announced that Google Bot would no longer treat any no follow links, in the same way, to prevent SEO service providers from using no follow for PageRank sculpting.
+As a result of this change, the usage of no follow led to evaporation of PageRank.
+In order to avoid the above, SEO engineers developed alternative techniques that replace no followed tags with obfuscated JavaScript and thus permit PageRank sculpting.
 Additionally, several solutions have been suggested that include the usage of iframes, Flash, and JavaScript.
+As a response, in 2019, Google would change its position and started using these tags as hints as a way to better understand how to appropriately analyze and use links within their systems".

 In December 2009, Google announced it would be using the web search history of all its users in order to populate search results.
 On June 8, 2010 a new web indexing system called Google Caffeine was announced.
 Designed to allow users to find news results, forum posts, and other content much sooner after publishing than before, Google Caffeine was a change to the way Google updated its index in order to make things show up quicker on Google than before.
 According to Carrie Grimes, the software engineer who announced Caffeine for Google, "Caffeine provides 50 percent fresher results for web searches than our last index..."
-Google Instant, real-time-search, was introduced in late 2010 in an attempt to make search results more timely and relevant.
-Historically site administrators have spent months or even years optimizing a website to increase search rankings.
-With the growth in popularity of social media sites and blogs, the leading engines made changes to their algorithms to allow fresh content to rank quickly within the search results.
+Google Instant, a real-time search feature, was introduced in late 2010 to deliver more timely and relevant results.
+Historically, site administrators often spent months or years optimizing websites to improve their search rankings.
+With the rise of social media platforms and blogs, major search engines adjusted their algorithms to enable fresh content to rank more quickly in search results.

 Google has implemented numerous algorithm updates to improve search quality, including Panda (2011) for content quality, Penguin (2012) for link spam, Hummingbird (2013) for natural language processing, and BERT (2019) for query understanding.
 These updates reflect the ongoing evolution of search technology and Google's efforts to combat spam while improving user experience.

+Legal disclosures during the United States v.
+Google antitrust trial, which began in 2020, as well as the 2024 Google Search documentation leak, revealed more details on how Google's SEO system operated, including the usage of click-based metrics and Chrome browser data, which Google had previously denied.

-On May 20, 2025, Google announced that AI Mode would be released to all US users.
+On May 20, 2025, Google announced that AI Mode would be released to all U.S. users.
 AI Mode uses what Google calls a "query fan-out technique" which breaks down the search query into multiple sub-topics which generates additional search queries for the user.